shlomias1/unsupervised-digits-gmm-pca/README.md

 ## Structure

-- `Ex2.ipynb` – The main notebook with full implementation, analysis, and visualizations.
+- `unsupervised-digits-gmm-pca.ipynb` – The main notebook with full implementation, analysis, and visualizations.
 - No external files required.
 Dataset is loaded from `sklearn.datasets.load_digits`.

 ---